What is Mammography?

 - Early initiation of preventive treatments

 Who Should Be Screened?
-Who Is at Risk?
+Who Is At Risk?

 - Those with diabetes or hypertension